Albany Motorsport Park

 Latest News

-The NMP outlines how noise emissions from motorsport activities will be managed to minimise impacts on the surrounding community.
-It includes clear protocols for operational controls, complaint handling, and ongoing noise monitoring.
+The NMP outlines how noise emissions from motocross activities will be managed to minimise impacts on surrounding landowners and the broader community.
+The plan includes operational controls, event scheduling requirements, complaint handling procedures, monitoring obligations, and reporting requirements.

-• Improved notification procedures, including advance publication of event calendars and direct email alerts.
+- improved community notification procedures, including publication of event calendars and direct email alerts;

-The approved NMP supports structured yet flexible scheduling to ensure rider safety and responsiveness to environmental conditions, while maintaining oversight and transparency.
+National-level events are not included within the scope of approved operations under the current NMP.
+The approved NMP supports structured yet flexible scheduling to assist rider safety and operational requirements while maintaining oversight, accountability, and transparency.

 Key Governance Notes

-• The current NMP applies only to the Motocross Precinct.
+- The approved NMP applies only to the Motocross Precinct.

-• A Conflict of Interest Management Plan (COIMP) was implemented to ensure transparency in the CEO’s role, given the City’s financial and operational involvement in the project.
+- A Conflict of Interest Management Plan (COIMP) remains in place to support transparency regarding the City’s involvement in the project.